flkou/starter-hugo-research-group/content/post/【test-theory】reliability-split-half-spearman-brown-cronbach-sem/index.md

   * $σ\_{X}^2$ = Σσ\_{i}^2 + ΣΣσ_{i, j}
   * variance explained by inter-item covariance is $σ_{T}^2$
   * variance not explained by inter-item covariance, which is $Σ(σ\_{i}^2-\frac{ΣΣσ\_{i, j}}{N(N-1)})$, is $σ_{e}^2$
-* Cronbach's alpha is derived under the assumption of tau-equivalence
+* Cronbach's alpha is derived under the assumption of tau-equivalence.
+If the test is not tau-equivalent, Cronbach's alpha will be an underestimate of reliability.

+### Standard Error of Measurement (SEM)

+* Standard deviation of an examinee's "hypothetical" test scores after a large number of parallel tests are administered
+* A property of the test, not the examinee
+* SEM = SD$\sqrt{1-r}$

+  * SD: standard deviation of the test score
+  * r: reliability coefficient
+* 95% CI of a test score = test score ± 2*SEM
+* Standard error of the difference: